Yandex Cloud

 • password: User password.
 The password must be from 8 to 128 characters long.

-To view the password, select the cluster you created in the management console, go to the Users tab, and click View password in the user's row.
-This will open the page of the Yandex Lockbox secret that stores your password.
+To view the password, select your cluster in the management console, navigate to the Users tab, and click View password for the relevant user.
+This will open the page of the Yandex Lockbox secret containing the password.
 To view passwords, you need the lockbox.payloadViewer role.

 • permissions: User permission settings:

-• database_name: Name of the database the user gets access to.
+• database_name: Name of the database to which the user will have access.

 For each database, add a separate element with permission settings to the permissions array.